The Fast and Spurious: Developer Productivity with GenAI: Research Method

 \textit{\textbf{Activity}} presents the volume of work performed \cite{forsgren2021space}, measured through seven statements adapted from \citet{meyer2014software}: (1) number of commits, (2) time spent writing code, (3) number of test cases, (4) time spent doing work-related browsing, (5) number of closed work items, (6) number of code reviews, and (7) time spent reviewing code.

-\textit{\textbf{Communication} and collaboration} describes how developers interact and coordinate with others~\cite{forsgren2021space}.
-We adapted four more statements from \citet{meyer2014software}: (1) number of meetings attended, (2) time spent in meetings, (3) number of work-related emails written, and (4) time spent responding to emails.
+\textit{\textbf{Communication} and collaboration} describes how developers interact and coordinate~\cite{forsgren2021space}.
+We adapted four statements from \citet{meyer2014software}: (1) number of meetings attended, (2) time spent in meetings, (3) number of work-related emails written, and (4) time spent responding to emails.

 \textit{\textbf{Efficiency} and flow} captures making progress with minimal interruptions \cite{forsgren2021space}.
-We adapted two statements from \citet{meyer2014software} to assess this dimension: (1) time spent on each work item, and (2) time spent on browsing the web for personal matters during work.
+We assessed this by using two adapted statements from \citet{meyer2014software}: (1) time spent per work item and (2) time spent on personal browsing during work.

 Finally, we added an open-ended question inviting participants to share reflections on how AI adoption has influenced their work.
 The survey took approximately 5–8 minutes to complete, and we held a raffle for a \$50 gift card, which participants could enter by sharing their email.